 - Stir in the ginger and garlic, and cook for about 2 minutes.

 - Next, Add salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, and kalonji seeds to a small bowl.
 Stir the spices, cilantro, and pureed tomatoes into the pan.
-Lower the heat, cover and gently simmer.
+Lower the heat, cover, and gently simmer.

 - Garnish with fresh ginger, cilantro, and green chilies.

-COOKING TIPS
+EXPERT TIPS

 - Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
 If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
 Return the goat once it reduces.